marcokuoni/digitale_kundenkarte/README.md

 * Zeige alle Karten inklusive ob eingelöst oder nicht
 * 404 page, forbidden page (i think not possible with the current router)
 * naming convention _ or not, check all functions
+* couldnt find a way to stop executing default redirections on fetch and just do the custom one.

 https://svelte.dev/tutorial/derived-stores